emeka/emeka.github.com/_posts/2013-04-10-cloud-provisioning-provisioning-command-line-tools.md

 ==========
 We have given the current list of open source cloud service provisioning command line tools.
 We have insisted on having a first class service concept because services deliver the value.
-We have found that very few of tools have it.
+We have found that very few open source tools have it.